csprock/Rwclust/cran-comments.md

     Springer (11:35)
     Yehuda (9:23)

+First submission.
 Large component version number is for preliminary development version.
 Words that were flagged by the spellchecker are proper nouns and names.

 * Found the following files/directories:
     'lastMiKTeXException'

-This error only appears with Windows via rhub and I am unable to reproduce it locally.
+This note only appears on Windows Server 2022, R-devel, 64 bit.
+I am unable to reproduce it locally or when checking against any other R Hub operating system or R version.

 ## Downstream dependencies
 There are no down stream dependencies.